Master the Art of not Draping!

 2. Create a fabulous blouse pattern, rather than a "new blouse".
 Play with the muslin as it falls over the curves of the dress form, and reshape it...over and over again, into many different styles.
 This becomes the piece to use a hundred different ways.

-I know there is a measuring tool called the Caliper that I have yet to use.
 I absolutely know that every little bit of ease counts.
 I know that for every action there is a re-action, and I know that when there is an unwanted wrinkle...go to the problem.
 "Creating a cut" (the mystery you might read about in Gods and Kings) is about following the shape of the movement of the body.
 Why don't they just say that, I wonder.

 Best, and easiest, way to create a beautiful bust line in clothes, is to re-create the bust on your dress form, and check the curves for silhouette.